-You can set up the firewalls for HA in one of two modes:
+You can set up the firewalls in an HA pair in one of two modes:

 - Active/Active— Both firewalls in the pair are active and processing traffic and work synchronously to handle session setup and session ownership.
 Both firewalls individually maintain session tables and routing tables and synchronize to each other.
 Active/active HA is supported in virtual wire and Layer 3 deployments.In active/active HA mode, the firewall does not support DHCP client.
 Furthermore, only the active-primary firewall can function as a DHCP Relay.
 If the active-secondary firewall receives DHCP broadcast packets, it drops them.An active/active configuration does not load-balance traffic.
 Although you can load-share by sending traffic to the peer, no load balancing occurs.
 Ways to load share sessions to both firewalls include using ECMP, multiple ISPs, and load balancers.